Marmaduke Gwynne: Conversion

 Gwynne spent more and more time on his religious beliefs and continued to correspond with Harris.
-Despite his wife's objections he made his house welcome to passing travellers of similar beliefs including the Reverend Edward Godwin, George Whitefield, the Reverend Benjamin Dutton and his wife, Ann Dutton.
+Despite his wife's objections he made his house welcome to passing travellers of similar beliefs including the ministers Edward Godwin, George Whitefield, Benjamin Dutton (and his wife, Ann Dutton).
 Ann Dutton was to become an influential Baptist writer.
 His house guests also included John and Charles Wesley.
 The Gwynne family had twenty servants who looked after them and a minimum of ten house guests and frequently more.

 Gwynne attended the 1745 Methodist conference in Bristol and he was the only non-preacher at the conference.
 On 8 April 1749 his daughter, Sarah, married Charles Wesley at Llanllywenfel parish church near Garth, Powys.
 Sarah had met Charles two years before and it was said to be "love at first sight" and a rare happy marriage in the Wesley family.
 Sarah's mother is said to have brought a sixth share of £30,000 and £600 per year to the marriage whereas Charles had to get his brother to underwrite a potential income of £100 per year from book sales to reassure Sarah's family.

 Gwynne's enthusiasm for the Wesleys cooled his relationship with Harris.
 Gwynne eventually stepped back from his active support for Methodism but he remained on good terms with the Wesleys and Howell Harris.
 Gwynne lived in Ludlow for several years after 1745 but then returned to Breconshire.

 Marmaduke Gwynne died in 1769, aged 77, and was buried at Llanlleonfel parish church near the Garth estate.
 He had six daughters and three sons Howell, Roderick and Marmaduke.
 In time it was the descendants of his second son Marmaduke (who died in 1782) who inherited the family's wealth and lived at Llanelwedd Hall until the early 20th century.